Zishrodrigues/web-app-from-scratch/final-her/README.md

 From the overview users can see detailed information on the specific houses as well as go on to the actual Funda page.

 ## Features

+* Choose images that speak to your imagination/taste when filtering
+* Get an overview of houses that match your choice
+* See detailed information on house and/or go to the main Funda page
+* Loading feedback when slow API response
+* Error message on failed API request
+* Reset button